 China, India, and Pakistan began their respective nuclear programs a decade apart from each other with the previously mentioned undercurrents affecting the decisions to go nuclear.
 Each of the three have experienced national humiliation, abandonment of allies, and have a strong sense of national identity or prestige of power associated with nuclear weapons.
-12 China's quest for nuclear weapons began in the 1950s after the Taiwan Straits military crisis (Quemoy-Matsu conflict) with the United States.
+China's quest for nuclear weapons began in the 1950s after the Taiwan Straits military crisis (Quemoy-Matsu conflict) with the United States.
+Long memory of centuries of colonial exploitation, humiliation at the hands of Japanese occupation in the 1930s-1940s, and the Soviet Union's abandonment of China at the peak of Cold War, reinforced China's determination to acquire a sovereign nuclear deterrent and ever since self-reliance became the foundation of the Chinese nuclear policy.